 Image-wise, the sharpness, color rendition, bokeh are all outstanding in my opinion.
 Actually the sharpness is superb, except when the auto-focus occasionally misses as I wrote about above.
 Even wide-open, the sharpness is excellent.
 Softer towards the edges of the frame when zoomed out, but still very good.
 Bottom line, the image quality is fantastic.

 Game ChangerHaving an f/1.8 aperture available over that entire range is a game changer and that's not hyperbole.
 Within that 18 to 35mm range, the lens levels the playing field with full-frame cameras in my opinion.

-Consider: The low light performance of full-frame is worth roughly a 1 to 2 stop advantage over APS-C for the same image quality.
+Consider: The low light performance of full-frame is worth roughly a 1 stop advantage over APS-C for the same image quality.
+In other words, all other things being equal, a full-frame camera at ISO 3200 has about the same level of noise as an APS-C camera at ISO 1600.
 Now consider that f/2.8 is the defacto standard speed for quality full-frame zoom lenses.
 The Sigma is 1.3 stops faster, basically eliminating all or most of that low light advantage.
-To put a very fine point on it, you can use half the ISO setting because you have twice the light coming through the lens.
-And with the wider aperture, you'll also get closer to full-frame shallow depth of field.
+To put a very fine point on it, with the Sigma 18-35mm you can use half the ISO setting because you have twice the light coming through the lens.
+And with the larger aperture, the Sigma will achieve comparable shallow depth-of-field to a full-frame camera with an f/2.8 zoom at the equivalent effective focal length.
 Moreover, the Sigma has excellent sharpness wide open.
 You're not forced to stop it down.